naelstrof/slop/README.md

     -t=INT, --tolerance=INT        How far in pixels the mouse can move after clicking and still be detected as a normal click.
 Setting to zero will disable window selections.
-    -x=STRING, --xdisplay=STRING   Set x display (STRING must be hostname:number.screen_number format) -c=COLOR, --color=COLOR        Set selection rectangle color, COLOR is in format FLOAT,FLOAT,FLOAT,FLOAT -g=FLOAT, --gracetime=FLOAT    Set the amount of time before slop will check for keyboard cancellations in seconds.
+    -x=STRING, --xdisplay=STRING   Set x display (STRING must be hostname:number.screen_number format) -c=COLOR, --color=COLOR        Set selection rectangle color, COLOR is in format FLOAT,FLOAT,FLOAT,FLOAT. takes RGBA or RGB.
+    -g=FLOAT, --gracetime=FLOAT    Set the amount of time before slop will check for keyboard cancellations in seconds.
-    -nd, --nodecorations           attempts to remove decorations from window selections.
+    -nd, --nodecorations           Attempts to remove decorations from window selections.
-    -min=INT, --minimumsize=INT    sets the minimum output of width or height values, useful to avoid outputting 0 -max=INT, --maximumsize=INT    sets the maximum output of width or height values. widths or heights.
+    -min=INT, --minimumsize=INT    Sets the minimum output of width or height values, useful to avoid outputting 0 -max=INT, --maximumsize=INT    Sets the maximum output of width or height values. widths or heights.
+    -hi, --highlight               Instead of outlining the selection, slop highlights it.
+Only useful when used with a --color with an alpha under 1.
     -v, --version                  prints version.

 Examples